-The coronavirus pandemic delivered a unique set of challenges for people experiencing homelessness in Australia.
-Now, as things get back to a new kind of normal, the goalposts are moving again.
+The coronavirus pandemic is delivering a unique set of challenges for people experiencing homelessness in Australia.
+Now, as things were getting back to a new kind of normal, the goalposts are moving again.

 'Stay at home' became standard advice at the beginning of Australia’s COVID-19 response, an instruction that was ramped up as various parts of the country went into lockdown.
 But for the 116,000 people who are currently homeless in Australia, it was a message that had little meaning yet spoke volumes at the same time.